Gas stove explosion causes building evacuation in Opa-Locka; 1 hospitalized

 Miami-Dade Fire Rescue units responded to the building in the area of Northwest 22nd Avenue and 135th Street just after 3 p.m., Friday.

-Officials said the explosion occurred in a third-floor unit, leaving a hole in the wall around five feet wide.
+Officials said the explosion occurred in a third-floor unit, leaving a hole in the concrete and stucco wall around five feet wide.

+7SkyForce HD captured paramedics as they treated the injured resident before taking them to the hospital.
+The victim’s condition is unknown.

 As a precaution, the building was evacuated while officials determine its structural integrity.